 Myth: My prescriptions are covered by Medicare

 Original Medicare doesn’t cover all of your prescription drug costs, but Medicare Prescription Drug Plans—also known as Medicare Part D—can help cover the cost of both brand-name and generic prescription medications.
-A Medicare Part D plan can be purchased as a standalone plan, to supplement Original Medicare or to accompany a Medicare Supplement Plan.
+A Medicare Part D plan can be purchased as a standalone plan, to supplement Original Medicare or to accompany a Medicare Supplement Insurance Plan.